willcoughlin/NotesApi/Readme.md

 ```

 ## Source code
+Within the project, open the *NotesApi* directory.
 You'll see some files that were created as standard .NET boilerplate: *appsettings.json*, *appsettings.Development.json*, *NotesApi.csproj*, and *Properties/launchSettings.json*.

 Here's a rundown of the C# source files: